Hemlock Woolly Adelgid (Adelges tsugae)

 To correctly identify and manage for hemlock woolly adelgid, it is important turn learn HWA biology.

 View the most current distribution map of Hemlock Woolly Adelgid in North America.
 Hemlock woolly adelgid was observed in Virginia in the early 1950’s and has now spread from Georgia to Maine.
 In 2007, it was found on native trees in Vermont for the first time.
 It is now known to occur in Windham and Bennington Counties.
-Some trees have been infested for several years.
+It has also been detected in Windsor County.